 The Committee is to continue with the second strand of its inquiry, examining progress of reforms relating to executive pay levels and structure, in the autumn of 2018.

-UPDATE: On 13 September 2018, the Government published its response, stating that it will not be amending the regulations as yet, given they are “still in their infancy”.
+UPDATE: On 13 September 2018, the Government stated that it will not be amending the regulations as yet, given they are “still in their infancy”.
 It committed only to review the legislation in five years.
 It did note that it was pleased to see employers voluntarily reporting partner data and reporting even if below the size threshold.